ocd-scm/ocd-environment-webhook/README.md

 See the [wiki minishift](https://github.com/ocd-scm/ocd-meta/wiki/Minishift) page for setting up minishift with helm tiller.

 See the [wiki openshift](https://github.com/ocd-scm/ocd-meta/wiki/OpenShift-Online-Pro-(openshift-dot-com)) page for setting up on openshift online pro.

+## Details

+The entrypoint to the logic is `ocd-hook.sh` which:

+ 1. Checks out the code in the repo using `ocd-checkout-env.sh`
+ 1. Runs `ocd-environment.sh` to update the environment

+The `ocd-environment.sh` runs the following algoritm:

+ 1. Sources an optional `envvar` file in the top folder to load environment variables
+ 1. Runs an optional top level `ocd-pre-apply-hook` script
+ 1. Locates all `helmfile.yaml` subdirectors and in each directory:
+   - Creates a subshell
+   - Sources an optional `envvar` file in the top folder to load environment variables
+   - Runs an optional `ocd-pre-apply-hook` script
+   - Runs `helmfile --log-level debug apply `
+   - Runs an optional `ocd-post-apply-hook` script
+ 5. Runs an optional top level `ocd-post-apply-hook` script

+Helmfile itself anticipates that you might want to run many helmfiles so has the concept of adding many uniqely named hemlfiles into a helmfile.d folder.
+Unfortunately Helmfile doesn't have global hooks [/helmfile/issues/331](https://github.com/roboll/helmfile/issues/331) or file hooks.
+Also this script uses a seperate subshell per helmfile and loads an optional per folder `envvar` that is scoped to the subshell.

+## Examples

+See the wiki.